-If you take this webinar, you will:
+If you take this webinar, you will about:

 Prior to the webinar you'll receive the USMCA: A Practical Guide to Regulations, Documentation & Procedures reference book to assist you every day on the job.

 Basic understanding of the Harmonized Tariff Schedule (HTS) and General Rules of Interpretation (GRI) is required for this course.
 If you are not familiar with tariff classification and GRI, we recommend you sign up for Tariff Classification webinar prior to taking this webinar.
-Prior to the webinar you will receive the USMCA reference book.

 Webinar refund policy.
 IBT will issue a complete refund if you cancel 30 or more days before the webinar date.
 No refunds are given for cancellations received within 30 days of the webinar.
 Cancellations received less than 30 days before the webinar are subject to a $125 transfer fee.
 Once the fee is paid, you may transfer to another class date within one full year.
 In fairness to all attendees, confirmed attendees who do not attend their scheduled webinar are liable for the entire fee.
 You may send a substitute if you are not able to attend at the last minute at no charge.